Minnesota at a glance

 We identified 1 publicly reported settlement that resulted in policy changes and $825,000.00 in monetary compensation to victims.

-The American Civil Liberties Union of Minnesota (ACLU-MN) won a lawsuit that prevents Minnesota State Patrol (MSP) officers from attacking or arresting known journalists reporting at protests unless they are committing a crime.
-It also requires that the affected journalists be paid a total of $825,000.
-The ACLU-MN originally brought the case as a result of journalists being attacked and arrested by MSP officers during the racial justice in 2020 and 2021, that arose from the murder of George Floyd.
-The $825,000 settlement and a permanent injunction by a federal judge will prevent MSP officers from arresting or threatening to arrest journalists, in addition to preventing MSP officers from seizing recording equipment, telling journalists to disperse, and using chemical agents against journalists.
-The settlement also requires officers to wear body cameras, prominently display their name and badge number, and participate in training on media treatment and First Amendment rights.
-Lasty, the settlement requires the deployment of a media ombudsman and liaison during future civil unrest. |
+It also requires that previously affected journalists be paid a total of $825,000.
+The ACLU-MN originally brought the case as a result of journalists being attacked and arrested by MSP officers during the racial justice protests in 2020 and 2021 following the murder of George Floyd.
+The $825,000 settlement and a permanent injunction by a federal judge prevent MSP officers from arresting or threatening to arrest journalists, seizing recording equipment, and telling journalists to disperse.
+The settlement also requires the deployment of a media ombudsman and liaison during future civil unrest.

 Policy changes